‧ Chinese Name: 郭芝苑

 In 1994, Kuo met vocalist Ruan Wenchi, and together they promoted the "Taiwanese Art Song Movement," with the former writing songs in Taiwanese and the latter training and performing with a group.
 In his later years, he returned to writing music in his most familiar language, Taiwanese, and devoted himself to promoting Taiwanese art songs, something he had always wanted to do but had not yet done.
 His works painted a portrait of life in Taiwan, bringing music closer to the people’s lives and boosting their identification with the land of Taiwan.

-He was awarded the Golden Tripod Award for Composition in 1987 for his “Mini Concerto for Piano and Strings”; the Wu Sanlian Award in 1993 in the Music category; the National Award of Art in 1994 for his work “Symphonic Suite ‘Master of Heaven and Man’”; the Golden Melody Award for Lifetime Special Contribution in 2002; and the 10th National Arts and Culture Award in 2006.
+He was awarded the Golden Tripod Award for Composition in 1987 for his "Mini Concerto for Piano and Strings;" the Wu Sanlian Award in 1993 in the Music category; the National Award of Art in 1994 for his work "Symphonic Suite 'Master of Heaven and Man'"; the Golden Melody Award for Lifetime Special Contribution in 2002; and the 10th National Arts and Culture Award in 2006.
 In 2002, he was awarded the 13th Golden Melody Award for Lifetime Special Contribution, and the National Award of Art again in 2006.
+In 2008, he was awarded the Order of Brilliant Star with Grand Cordon from the government.

 He passed away at home in April 2013 due to colorectal cancer at the age of 92.
 During his lifetime, he always remembered and emphasized the importance of composing "something that is truly one's own" and creating music that really belonged to Taiwan.
 This was something he remained committed to working on throughout his life with an unwavering dedication.